 The report states that when sprinklers are installed, the chances of dying in a fire are reduced by one-half to three-fourths, compared to fires where sprinklers are not present.
 Sprinklers are now estimated to operate in 93 percent of fires large enough to activate them.
 And for the first time, it is possible to document that nearly all sprinkler failures involve errors of human judgment, including 65 percent that occurred because the systems had been shut off prior to the fire.

 Now here are some national stats for 2003 gathered from the International Fire Marshal's Association.

-When you stand back and look at the forest of statistics, the pattern is evident that in terms of fire safety the place that needs to get fire sprinkler protection is the private home.
+When you look at the statistics, the pattern is evident that in terms of fire safety the place that needs to get fire sprinkler protection is the private home.
 The most economical way to prevent fire deaths in the home is not more hydrants, fire ponds or fire stations.
 Smoke detection will provide early warning, and fire sprinkler systems will minimize the fire threat and property damage.
 Many towns throughout the state are coming to this realization, and as a result are requiring fire sprinkler systems for all new homes in new subdivisions.
 Now 1 in 2 fire sprinkler plans reviewed by our office are for private homes.
 Our office expects the trend for home fire sprinkler systems to continue.